Multinational ships sail in formation during RIMPAC 2024

-Multinational ships sail in formation July 22, off the coast of Hawaii during Exercise Rim of the Pacific (RIMPAC) 2024.
+Indonesian Navy frigate KRI R.E.
+Martadinata (331) sails in formation July 22, off the coast of Hawaii during Exercise Rim of the Pacific (RIMPAC) 2024.
 Twenty-nine nations, 40 surface ships, three submarines, 14 national land forces, more than 150 aircraft and 25,000 personnel are participating in RIMPAC in and around the Hawaiian Islands, June 27 to Aug.
 1. The world's largest international maritime exercise, RIMPAC provides a unique training opportunity while fostering and sustaining cooperative relationships among participants critical to ensuring the safety of sea lanes and security on the world's oceans.
 RIMPAC 2024 is the 29th exercise in the series that began in 1971.
-(U.S. Air Force video by Master Sgt.
-Corban Lundborg)
+(U.S. Navy photo by Mass Communication Specialist 1st Class John Bellino)

 |Date Taken: